e-marshall/tutorials/book/conclusion/datacubes_revisited.md

 | :-----------:|:---------- |
 | **Guiding Question** | What tools exist that can help perform the operations that I need to with this dataset?
 How must attribute data be stored to use them? |
 #### Relevant examples
-##### 1. Attributes must be formatted according to accepted metadata conventions like CF and STAC in order to take advantage of tools built off these specifications
+##### 1. Attributes must conform to accepted metadata conventions like CF and STAC in order to take advantage of tools built off these specifications

 - Using `cf_xarray` with appropriately-formatted metadata enables more streamlined access to and interpretation of metadata (*[ITS_LIVE tutorial, data access notebook](../itslive/nbs/1_accessing_itslive_s3_data.ipynb)*)
 - Having appropriate CF metadata enables reading and writing vector data cubes to disk